overture-stack/score/README.md

 >
 > <div>
 > <img align="left" src="ov-logo.png" height="90"/>
-> </div>e
+> </div>
 >
-> *Score is a vital service within the [Overture](https://www.overture.bio/) research software ecosystem.
-With our genomics data management solutions, scientists can significantly improve the lifecycle of their data and the quality of their research.
+> *Score is a core component within the [Overture](https://www.overture.bio/) research software ecosystem.
+Overture is a toolkit of modular software components made to build into scalable genomics data management systems.
 See our [related products](#related-products) for more information on what Overture can offer.*
 >
 >
 <!--Blockqoute-->